jeff4/bionotes.github.io/_other/foundations.md

 	* "Video advertising is another incredibly popular approach.
 In this model, you'll pay to run a short ad in a pre-roll, mid-roll, or post-roll placement.
 And this is referring to where your ad shows up.
 It's either running before the video plays, interrupting the video that's currently playing, or it'll show up at the end.
 And YouTube is, by far, the most popular video advertising platform.
 	* "Now, from here, we have social media marketing, and in social media marketing, you can boost your social media posts, or even advertise completely separately from your social media profile.
 Now, social media ads boast some of the lowest costs, and can amplify your organic following tremendously.
 	* "Paid advertising is an important component of any marketing strategy, so you'll want to explore how it fits into your marketing goals.
-* how to identify the value of a customer
+* How to identify the value of a customer
 	* "In order to invest in paid marketing, really any marketing, you'll need to understand the value of your customer.
 Your business has customers but they're all not created equallv.
 	* "Some customers might purchase one product and leave while others become loyal to your brand and purchase many products over the course of a year or two or even more.
 So, which customer is more valuable to you then?
 Well, of course, the second group.
 But you need to be measuring what's called **lifetime value** in order to know that.
 We call this measurement **CLV or customer lifetime value**.
 	* "Sometimes you might see this referred to as LTV.
 Knowing your customer lifetime value lets you know how much you can spend in advertising to acquire a customer.
 Now, arriving in this number can actually be relatively complicated.